LLMs Enable Bag-of-Texts Representations for Short-Text Clustering: Selection of

 \section{Selection of $d$}

-Table~\ref{tab:externaldataset} shows the two datasets that we used for selecting the dimensionality of the sparse vector $d$.
-Figure \ref{fig:dim} shows that $1024$, $2048$, and $\min\{4096, N\}$ give similar performance for both K-means and HDBSCAN.
-We selected value $d = 2048$ and used this value across all datasets and experiments.
+gemma-2-9b-it (as LLM) and All-MiniLM-L6-v2 (as embedder) are used in the hyperparameter search.
+Table~\ref{tab:externaldataset} shows the two datasets that we used for selecting the dimensionality of the BoT vector $d$.
+Figure \ref{fig:dim} shows that they all give similar performance.
+We selected value $d = 1024$ and used this value across all datasets and experiments.